 If the veins themselves are painless, no specific treatment is needed—but reducing inflammation can lessen their visibility over time.
 Helpful strategies include:

-Staying consistent with biologics and anti-inflammatory medications.
+Staying consistent with biologics and anti-inflammatory medications for Ankylosing Spondylitis or related inflammatory arthritis.

-Practicing regular, gentle movement to support circulation.
+Practicing regular, gentle movement to support circulation—especially stretches that target the lower back and hips.

 Applying warm compresses to ease stiffness and improve local blood flow.